rapid7/insightconnect-plugins/netmiko/help.md

 # Description

-[Netmiko](https://www.api.netmiko.com) is a network device configuration tool that sends commands over SSHv2.
+Netmiko is a network device configuration tool that sends commands over SSHv2.
 Netmiko is a fork of Paramiko.

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Automate network configuration

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+_This plugin does not contain any requirements._

 # Documentation